 - Schizotypal personality disorder

-In general, personality disorders involve feelings, thoughts, and behaviors that do not adapt to a wide range of settings.
+In general, personality disorders involve feelings, thoughts, and behaviors that don't adapt well to a wide range of settings.

-These patterns usually begin in adolescence and may lead to problems in social and work situations.
+These patterns usually begin in the teens and may lead to problems in social and work situations.

 The severity of these conditions ranges from mild to severe.